Patrick Bahr IT University of Copenhagen

 Project Supervision

-If you are interested in having me as a superviser for your research project, BSc project or MSc thesis, contact me via email.
+If you are interested in having me as a supervisor for your research project, BSc project or MSc thesis, contact me via email.
 I am particularly interested in projects that involve compilers, type systems, functional programming, and formal verification.

 You are strongly encouraged to form groups of two or three as group projects are much more likely to work out well and complete on time.